-As the seller, you will have to pay both the buyers realtor (typical 3% of sales price) and your own.
+As the seller, you will have to pay both the buyers realtor (typical 3% of sales price) and your own realtor (typically 3%).
 The average cost is 6% of your sales price.
 That can be a lot of dough – $30,000 on a $500,000 house.

 Exactly what benefits would a realtor provide me?
 Read these and decide if the value is enough to justify the price. ‘

 1.)
 A realtor will market your home

 I put together a simple sheet that shows these facts about homes near mine: square footage, list price, number of bedrooms and bathrooms.
 If there are homes within a few streets of yours that have sold or are for sale you can look up this information on Zillow.
 You can even look at the finish out to see if it is similar by checking out photos.

 A realtor would probably encourage you to use the bottom end of market because the house sells faster.
 They don’t make much more commission if your house sells for $315 per square foot or $300, and they have to do less work if it’s priced to move fast.

 3.)
 A realtor will help you with the contracts

 When I bought my house using a realtor (because the seller pays both the buyer’s realtor 3% and the seller’s realtor 3%), he spent less than 5 minutes completing the offer.
-The contracts are very standardized and there are lots of guides online that will help you more than your realtor.
-I will discuss the most important details of the contract in another post.
+The contracts are very standardized for each state.
+There are lots of guides online that will help you as much as your realtor if you are willing to take the time to do a bit of research.

 The buyer’s realtor completes the initial offer unless you are lucky enough to find a buyer with no realtor – 0% commission!